Esteban Alvarado: AZ Alkmaar

 Ahead of the 2011–12 season, Alvardo was given number thirty-four shirt.
 Alvarado became a first choice goalkeeper for AZ after Sergio Romero's departure to Sampdoria and Joey Didulica's unexpected retirement.
 Alvarado made his first AZ appearance of 2011–12 season when he played, in a 2–0 win over Baumit Jablonec on 28 July 2011, which AZ went through after a 1–1 draw against them in the second leg.
 Alvarado made his league debut of the 2011–12 season, where he helped AZ beat PSV 3–1 in the opening game of the season.
 His performance soon led supporters voting for Alvarado awarded the club's player of the month November.
 On 21 December 2011, Alvarado was sent off by Bas Nijhuis in a KNVB Cup match against Ajax after an Ajax supporter tried to attack and injure him.
-A 19-year-old Ajax fan identified as Wesley van W had been drinking and entered the pitch after 36 minutes of play.
+A 19-year-old Ajax fan identified as Wesley van W had been drinking alcohol and entered the pitch after 36 minutes of play.
 He ran towards the AZ goalkeeper and attempted to kick him but slipped to the ground.
 Alvarado then kicked the attacker twice and was sent off for violent conduct.
 This prompted AZ manager Gertjan Verbeek to order his players to the dressing rooms in protest.
 The game was consequently abandoned.
 The KNVB subsequently rescinded the red card, and Ajax banned Wesley van W from all of their home matches for life.
 He was also sentenced to six months in prison, with two months suspended.
 He would also have to undergo treatment for an alcohol problem and report to police during all Eredivisie and Dutch national team matches.
 The KNVB ordered the match replayed in its entirety behind closed doors.
 On 19 January 2012, the match was replayed with Alvarado in goal.
 AZ beat Ajax 3–2 to progress through the quarter final.
 Alvarado was the ever present goalkeeper, making thirty-four appearances and earning fifteen clean sheets in the 2011–12 season.
 Alvarado was also named Goal.com's Eredivisie Team of the Season.

 In the 2012–13 season, Alvarado was given number one shirt.
 Alvarado made his first appearance of the 2012–13 season, in a 2–2 draw against Ajax in the opening game of the season.
 In both games against Anzhi Makhackala in the play-offs, Alvarado was in goal, as they proved to be too strong and failed to win either legs losing 1–0 and 5–0 respectively.
 Later in the 2012–13 season, Alvarado was the ever present goalkeeper, making thirty-four appearances in 3060 minutes, as well as, earning five clean sheets.
 Despite this, Alvarado was in goal for the KNVB Cup final, as AZ beat PSV 2–1, making this as Alvarado's first achievement at AZ Alkmaar.